Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Introduction

 Notwithstanding this vast body of experimental works, a detailed microscopic description of the structural and dynamical changes of ULCs across varying packing fractions up to crowded conditions is still missing.
 While such insights have been provided by super-resolution microscopy measurements~\cite{conley2017jamming,conley2019relationship} and Molecular Dynamics (MD) simulations for realistic monomer-resolved 5\%-crosslinked microgels~\cite{del2024numerical,nikolov2020behavior}, similar results for ULCs have not yet been reported.

-Given the low-density of the ULC network, a minimal number of monomers per particles is required in order to yield a `particle' with a significant amount of crosslinker.
-Hence, in this work we perform extensive simulations of $N=54$ ULC microgels, each comprising $N_m\sim 16000$ monomers.
-This is three times larger than what used in simulations of regular microgels.
-Notwithstanding this, we have investigated the suspension of ULCs in a wide range of packing fractions $\zeta$, vastly exceeding random close packing (RCP), in order to determine the interplay of different regimes such as deswelling, faceting and interpenentration\cite{lyon2012polymer} under crowded conditions.
+Given the low-density of the ULC network, a minimal number of monomers per particle is required in order to yield a `particle' with a significant amount of crosslinker.
+Therefore, in this work we perform extensive simulations of $N=54$ ULC microgels, each comprising $N_m\sim 16000$ monomers, {of which $0.2\%$ are crosslinkers.
+These ULC microgels are approximately three times larger than standard $5\%$-crosslinked microgels reported in previous simulations~\cite{del2024numerical}, which were carried out with $N_m\sim5000$ monomers, of which $\sim250$ were crosslinkers.} {Notwithstanding this, here we investigate the suspension of ULCs in a wide range of generalized packing fractions $\zeta$, vastly exceeding random close packing (RCP), where $\zeta$ is the nominal packing fraction occupied by the microgels, computed using their volume in dilute conditions.} This allows us to determine the interplay of different regimes such as deswelling, faceting and interpenetration\cite{lyon2012polymer} under crowded conditions.

-Rather unexpectedly, our results provide profound differences between ULCs and regular microgels, starting from the fact that the former show a pronounced deswelling already well below random close packing, when microgels are not yet in direct contact (on average).
+Rather unexpectedly, our results provide profound differences between ULCs and 5\%-crosslinked microgels, starting from the fact that the former show a pronounced deswelling already well below random close packing, when microgels are not yet in direct contact (on average).
 This occurs due to the presence of long dangling chains in the periphery of the microgels, that occasionally meet and retract, yielding a vast reduction of the overall microgel size, even before microgels contact each other.
 This chain-dominated regime is reflected in most of the microscopic observables that we have studied, and has no counterpart in 5\%-crosslinked microgels.
 Given that these outer chains are mostly invisible experimentally, it is important that their features also manifest in other quantities.
 For example, they appear in the anisotropic shape of the microgels, which, contrary to expectations, tend to become more spherical, even excluding the presence of the outer chains.
 This is again at odds with standard microgels and leads us to exclude the onset of faceting in ULCs, a feature confirmed in the evolution of the system at high densities, directly visible in the simulation snapshots.
 In addition, the external chains give rise to a predominance of interpenetration among different microgels, to a much greater extent than what found for regular microgels.